Skip to main content

 Data Retention Settings

-All files and folder data is retained and cannot be deleted, overwritten, or expired in Archive Only Mode.
+All file and folder data is retained and cannot be deleted, overwritten, or expired in Archive Only Mode.

-Set the site-wide setting for Overwrite behavior to Automatically append numbers to conflicting file names.
-This prevents the site rejecting duplicate files and avoids errors being shown to users.
+Set the site-wide Overwrite behavior to Automatically append numbers to conflicting file names.
+This prevents the site from rejecting duplicate files and avoids errors being shown to users.

 Best Practices for Archive Only Mode Sites